Ehtishammushtaq/HackKU_project/Readme.md

 - Canva

 ## Installation and Usage
-To run the game, simply download and run the executable file provided in this folder.
+To run the game, simply download and run the executable file provided in the Exe folder.

 ## Controls
 Use the direction arrow keys to move the pilot accordingly.